Memorial Youth Scholarship Program

 Private Pilot Ground School with Introductory Flights

 One of the missions of Cascade Warbirds is to inspire today’s young people to become the aviation pioneers of tomorrow.
-To give our flight-inspired youth a leg up on taking their first steps toward a career or life-long avocation, we offer the following scholarship opportunity.
+To give our flight-inspired youth a leg up on taking their first steps toward a career or life-long avocation, we offer the following scholarship opportunity for students in the greater Seattle / central Puget Sound area.

-Cascade Warbirds has teamed with several flight schools in the Puget Sound area to provide the scholarship recipient with tuition, books and supplies, and two introductory instructional flights.
+Cascade Warbirds has teamed with several flight schools to provide the scholarship recipient with tuition, books and supplies, and two introductory instructional flights.

 This scholarship is available for students between the ages of 16 and 21 at the time of award.
 It is valued at approximately $1,350 and several awards are made each year.